anders-biostat/rlc_tutorial/citeseq_example/text.md

 As before, we have used `lc_scatter` to insert a scatter plot, now at position `A2` (to the right of `A1`).
 As before, we use the vector `sf` for the `x` axis, and one row of `countMatrix` for the `y` axis.
 The variable `gene` contains the rowname of the row to display.
-We also use two further optional parameters: `title` sets the plot title and maked the gene name (as stored in the variable `gene`) appear above the chart, and `opacity = 0.2` renders the points semi-transparent, so that we can better see whether several points are sitting on top of each other.
+We also use two further optional parameters: `title` sets the plot title above the chart (in this case the gene name, as stored in the variable `gene`), and `opacity = 0.2` renders the points semi-transparent, so that we can better see whether several points are sitting on top of each other.

 Now, we need to *link* the two charts.
 When the user clicks on a point in the left chart (chart A1), then the value of the variable `gene` should be changed to the name of the gene onto which the user has clicked.
 If we then cause the second chart (A2) to be redrawn, it will show the data for that gene.
-To explain to R/LinkedChart that thsi should happen when the user clicks on a data point, we change the code for the firts chart to the following:
+To explain to R/LinkedChart that this should happen when the user clicks on a data point, we change the code for the first chart to the following:

 ```r
 lc_scatter(